gilleshenrard/ITLg_POO/README.md

 - Board : This represents the board.
 It contains the board (an ArrayList of Slot, seeds stored, seeds remaining for each player)
 - DBSQLite : Allows for SQLite databases manipulations

+##### 1.a SQLite database
+A simple table database is kept updated by the game.
+SQLite has been chosen as the technology used for its simplicity.
+The table holds the following columns :
+- Start date and time
+- Duration of a game
+- Name of the winner
+- Seeds the player 1 has stored
+- Seeds the player 2 has stored

 #### 2. Views
 Views classes can be found in src/Views/.
 They hold all the methods to interact with the user.